DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

 The contract terms are being negotiated with the best selected supplier in a manual task.
 This is the final task of the supplier selection process.

-The final process finishes with "Supplier selected".
+The process finishes with "Supplier selected".

--